ubc-library-rc/intro-git/content/06-extra-material.md

 nav_exclude: false
 ---

 In this workshop, we only showed the basic features of Git.
-Git and Github have many more features.
+Git and GitHub have many more features.
 Here, we list a few of them:

-### Github and Visual Studio Code
+### GitHub and Visual Studio Code

 Visual Studio Code has integrated source control management and support Git.
 You can also install other source control providers through VS Code Extension Marketplace.